-- Lumber Includes logging operations, and manufacture and sale of various grades and widths of lumber products. - Pulp and paper Includes purchase of residual fibre, and production and sale of pulp and paper products, including northern bleached softwood kraft ("NBSK") and bleached chemi-thermo mechanical pulp ("BCTMP").
-This segment includes 100% of Canfor Pulp Limited Partnership and the Taylor Pulp mill.
+- Lumber Includes logging operations, and manufacture and sale of various grades and widths of lumber products. - Pulp and paper Includes purchase of residual fibre and whole logs for chipping, and production and sale of pulp and paper products, including northern bleached softwood kraft ("NBSK") pulp and bleached chemithermo mechanical pulp ("BCTMP").
+This segment includes 100% of Canfor Pulp Limited Partnership and the Taylor pulp mill.